VadiqueMe/dogecoin/doc/translation_process.md

 Translations
 ============

-The Bitcoin-Core project has been designed to support multiple localisations.
+This project has been designed to support multiple localizations.
 This makes adding new phrases, and completely new languages easily achievable.
 For managing all application translations, Dogecoin Core makes use of the Transifex online translation management tool

 ### Helping to translate (using Transifex)
 Transifex is setup to monitor the GitHub repo for updates, and when code containing new translations is found, Transifex will process any changes.
 It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.

 See the [Transifex project](https://www.transifex.com/projects/p/bitcoin/) to assist in translations.
-You should also join the translation mailing list for announcements - see details below
+Also join the translation mailing list for announcements - see details below

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format: